TOP

 The Lagoon is fed by the Curoca River, which sometimes does not have enough flow to fill the lagoon.
 The lagoon was without water for 7 years due to the constant droughts that plagued the country, having only received water in 2018.

-To get to this place you will have to travel from Luanda to the capital of the Province of Namibe, Moçamedes, and from there take a trip of about 1h30 hours in a 4x4 vehicle, as most of the route is done on a sandy road.
+To get to this place, you will have to travel from Luanda to the capital of the Province of Namibe, Moçamedes, and from there take a trip of about 1h30 hour in a 4x4 vehicle, as most of the route is done on a sandy road.

 Here live some families of the local tribes, where the head of the community, Soba, is like the guardian of the place.
-Upon arriving we have to go to Soba and ask for permission to visit the place, always accompanied by a member of his community. it is also tradition to leave a contribution to Soba.
+Upon arriving, we have to go to Soba and ask for permission to visit the place, always accompanied by a member of his community.
+It is also traditional to leave a contribution to Soba.

 It is one of the references in terms of tourism in this province.
-Annually it is visited by thousands of tourists, including tourists of cruise ships that have a mandatory point in their visits to this wonderful place.
+Annually, it is visited by thousands of tourists, including tourists from cruise ships that have a mandatory stop in their visits to this wonderful place.

 Check out more Places to Visit